MathWorks-Teaching-Resources/Engineering-Problem-Solving/README.md

 # Contribute

 Looking for more?
 Find an issue?
 Have a suggestion?
-Please contact the [MathWorks teaching resources team](mailto:%20onlineteaching@mathworks.com).
+Please contact the [MathWorks Educator Content Development Team](mailto:%20onlineteaching@mathworks.com).
 If you want to contribute directly to this project, you can find information about how to do so in the [CONTRIBUTING.md](https://github.com/MathWorks-Teaching-Resources/Engineering-Problem-Solving/blob/main/CONTRIBUTING.md) page on GitHub.

- *©* Copyright 2024 The MathWorks™, Inc
+ *©* Copyright 2025 The MathWorks, Inc